sevidmusic/PHPJsonUtilities/README.md

-Unlike with `json_encode()`, objects encoded as `JSON` via a `\Darling\PHPJsonUtilities\classes\encoded\data\Json` instance will have their property values preserved.
+Unlike with `json_encode()`, objects encoded as `JSON` via a `\Darling\PHPJsonUtilities\classes\encoded\data\Json` instance will have it's property values preserved.

 Example: